Caroline O'Connor (actress): Career

 The one-woman play, Bombshells (2004), was written especially for O'Connor by playwright, Joanna Murray-Smith.
 The original production was filmed for a broadcast by ABC Television.
 Bombshells toured to the Edinburgh Festival (where she won the Fringe First Award), London's West End at the Arts Theatre (for which she received a second Laurence Olivier Award nomination), and at the World Stage Festival in Toronto, Ontario.

 O'Connor starred as Judy Garland in the 2005 world premiere of Peter Quilter's play, End of the Rainbow, at the Sydney Opera House.
-Following its Sydney and Melbourne seasons, she recorded a tribute album, A Tribute to Judy Garland, and reprised her Helpmann Award winning role in Sydney at the Theatre Royal in 2006.
+Following its Sydney and Melbourne seasons, she recorded a tribute album, A Tribute to Judy Garland, and reprised her Helpmann Award winning role at the Theatre Royal Sydney in 2006.

+On 6 May 2007 O'Connor debuted at the Royal Albert Hall, performing in Derek Williams' arrangement of How Lucky Can You Get in the Kander and Ebb – The Night of 1000 Voices concert, produced by Hugh Wooldridge with John Kander present.
+The number was reprised in Williams' arrangement for her shows at the Garrick Theatre 2010 season of The Showgirl Within, and for the opening in 2012 of Hamer Hall, Melbourne.

-She starred in the premiere production of the musical The Hatpin, which opened in Sydney on 27 February 2008.
+O'Connor starred in the premiere production of the musical The Hatpin, which opened in Sydney on 27 February 2008.
 In June of that year she played the title role, specifically written for her, in the premiere of David Williamson's play, Scarlett O'Hara at the Crimson Parrot, at the Melbourne Theatre Company.

 In March 2009 O'Connor reprised her role as Kelly in the 2009 Australian production of Chicago where she starred alongside Craig McLachlan and Gina Riley.
 In May 2010 she appeared as Mrs Cooper in the TV series, Lowdown.
 Also in that year she performed at the BBC Proms celebration of Stephen Sondheim's 80th birthday at the Royal Albert Hall.
 In May 2011 she starred as Mrs Lovett in the Théâtre du Châtelet production of Sondheim's Sweeney Todd: The Demon Barber of Fleet Street in Paris, with David Charles Abell as musical director.
 Sondheim has said that O'Connor was "the best Mrs Lovett I have ever heard."

+Later in fall of 2011, O'Connor starred in a revival of Sondheim's Follies at the Chicago Shakespeare Theatre.
+In 2012, she sang the role of Sara Jane Moore in Sondheim's Assassins at the Milwaukee Repertory Theatre.